MakeSchool-17/ios-app-gregwk/ADD.md

-    -- Get classroom cells to segue to detail view on tap -- Get assignment cells to segue to detail view on tap -- Implement a student detail view for classroom -- ~~Add functionality that allows teachers to select students for assignments~~ -- Add functionality that allows teachers to select entire classes for assignments -- ~~Add Screen that allows user to change settings~~
+    -- Get classroom cells to segue to detail view on tap -- Get assignment cells to segue to detail view on tap -- Implement a student detail view for classroom -- Add functionality that allows teachers to select entire classes for assignments -- ~~Add functionality that allows teachers to select students for assignments~~ -- ~~Add Screen that allows user to change settings~~ -- ~~Add screen that asks teacher to select jurisdiction for standards during sign up process~~

-    Begin working on table views
-    design CreateNewAssignmentViewController
-    Learn how to use CommonStandards API to populate CreateNewAssignmentViewController with standards data (write down specific questions for instructors)
-    Finish data model (talk to instructors about this)

 ## Copyright notes